-• Zoning and/or building codes that may govern where and/or how this museum display element may be located and constructed.
+Risks and Responses • List any possible risks that Zoning and/or building codes that may govern where and/or how this may hinder the successful museum display element may be located and constructed. implementation of the RESPONSE project and note how these Consult with code and zoning officials before completing the design of risks may be overcome the element.
+For example: RISK --Risk: resistance from school group to take on new project.
+Potential for vandalism (and accidental injury from "horse-play" after --Response: hold two informational hours). meetings to present project; generate RESPONSE one page overview for students to take home to parents.

-RESPONSE

-• Consult with code and zoning officials before completing the design of the element.

-RISK

-• Potential for vandalism (and accidental injury from "horse-play" after hours).

-RESPONSE

-Design, fabricate, and install the units incorporating extra sturdy and stable materials and techniques and incorporate lock-out protections where possible.
-Implementation Timeline May • List key dates Notice of Award Consult with City planning/zoning/code enforcement offices to identify appropriate location and safety requirements Complete design details of Water Wall unit with Mr. Paul Gianino.
+• Design, fabricate, and install the units incorporating extra sturdy and stable materials and techniques and incorporate lock-out protections where possible.

+Implementation Timeline May

+• List key dates Notice of Award

+Consult with City planning/zoning/code enforcement offices to identify appropriate location and safety requirements Complete design details of Water Wall unit with Mr. Paul Gianino.
 Finalize plans for Rain Barrel and Raised-Bed units and complete structural design and installation details with contractor.
 Develop the program of hands-on activities for presentation Generate final cost estimates for each phase of the project June upon reception of award Receipt of first Acquire materials and begin fabrication and construction August upon completion of construction Present the activity to groups and individuals as needed

 Benchmarks (max.
-500 words)
+500 words \$)